ntrezowan/the-plain/_posts/2019-03-17-renew-ssl-certificate-for-f5.md

 ---
 title: "Renew SSL Certificate for F5"
 comments: false
-description: "Installing Shibboleth Service Provider in RHEL"
+description: "Renew SSL Certificate for F5"
-keywords: "shibboleth, service, provider, rhel"
+keywords: "renew, ssl, certificate, f5, device"
 published: true
 ---

-### Renew SSL certificate by using CSR
+### Renew SSL certificate using CSR

-#### A. Create a CSR from F5
+#### A. Create a CSR on F5
 If you want to create a Certificate Signing Request (CSR) from F5, do the following;
 1. The following will create a CSR (example.csr) for a site, `example.com` and will also generate a private key (example.key);
 ```